AndreMuis/CryptoBot/README.md

 Currently only works with the Binance US API.

-You will have to install OpenSSL separately due to security reasons.
+You will have to install OpenSSL separately for security reasons.

 Add your SMTP server settings on the Settings tabs to receieve emails from the bot.